chaffybird56/MuscleMate/README.md

 ### Hardware-in-the-loop (HIL) smoke test
 - Connect your EMG acquisition and arm bindings.
-- Run `python -m musclemate.cli --loop-rate 60 --runtime 30` to exercise the loop at control-rate.
+- Run `python -m control.cli --loop-rate 60 --runtime 30` to exercise the loop at control-rate.
 - Monitor logs for state transitions; abort safely with a long press.
 - Add assertions around `ControllerEvent` streams to automate pass/fail checks.